On monochromatic arm exponents for 2D critical percolation: Existence of the monochromatic exponents

 We now prove Theorem~\ref{thm:existence}, stating the existence of the monochromatic exponents $\alpha'_j$.
-For that, we use a rather common argument, presented \emph{e.g.}\ in~\cite{SmW}: since the quasi-multiplicativity property holds (item~\ref{quasi_mult}.\ above), it is actually enough to check that there exists a function $f_j$ (which will automatically be sub-multiplicative itself --- one can take $C_2=1$ in the quasi-multiplicativity property) such that, for every $R>1$,
+For that, we use a rather common argument, presented, for example, in~\cite{smirnovexps}: since the quasi-multiplicativity property holds (item \hyperlink{quasi_mult}{2} above), it is actually enough to check that there exists a function $f_j$ (which will automatically be sub-multiplicative itself; one can take $C_2=1$ in the quasi-multiplicativity property) such that, for every $R>1$,

-as $n \to \infty$.
-Notice that RSW-type estimates provide both the fact that the left-hand term in bounded above and below by constants for fixed $R$ as $n\to\infty$, and \emph{a priori} estimates on any (potentially subsequential) limit, of the form where $\epsilon_j$ depends only on $j$.
+as $n \to\infty$.
+Notice that RSW-type estimates provide both the fact that the left-hand term in bounded above and below by constants for fixed $R$ as $n\to\infty$, and a priori estimates on any (potentially subsequential) limit, of the form